YOM TERUAH 2000

 The New Year

 In calling this the Jewish "New Year", do not be confused, because Judaism has several New Year days.
 Just as in the West we have a calendar New Year on 1 January and a Taxation New Year in April, a Fiscal New Year in July, and a school New Year in August or September, so amongst the Hebrews Nisan 1 is the new year for the purpose of counting the reign of kings and months on the calendar.
 Regardless when the king actually became ruler, he was always crowned on Tishri 1.
 Another "New Year" amongst the Hebrews was Elul 1, which is in August, which might be called the "Tithing New Year" because this is when animals were tithed.
 Shevat 15 (in February) was yat another New Year, being the new year for trees (the day when one determines when the first fruits can be eaten, and so forth).
-And Tishri 1, the Feast of Trumpets, or Yom Teruah, or Rosh Hashanah, is the New Year for Years.
-Finally, we in the New Covenant, celebrate the Birth of Christ on 6 April, which is our ecclesiastical New Year.
+And Tishri 1, the Feast of Trumpets, or Yom Teruah, is, in Jewish tradition, the New Year for Years.
+Finally, we in NCAY, used to celebrate the Birth of Nessiah on 6 April, which was our ecclesiastical New Year under the old Gregorian system.
+Today we observe Aviv (Nisan) 1 as the Biblical New Year.

 The last coronation day in Great Britain was that of Queen Elizabeth II nearly half a century ago.
 It was a day of great pomp and majesty.
 Some of you here will remember it in June 1953.
 I missed it by one year!
 Not so long ago I acquired a Daily Telegraph supplement which in those days were printed only in black-and-white (the day of the colour supplement had not yet come) which as you can see captures something of the majesty of that occasion.
 In olden days the pomp and ceremony would be matched by the very real power which monarchs wielded - today the monarch has only a ceremonial position and possesses little power.

-In this picture in the Daily Telegraph you see the Duke of Edinburgh kneeling before newly crowned Queen Elizabeth making his homage.
+In this picture in the Daily Telegraph you see the Duke of Edinburgh kneeling before newly crowned Queen Elizabeth paying his homage.
 In a similar way we, as loyal subjects of the King of the Universe, make our homage through repentance.
-The Hebrews have a tradition which says that on the day that God manifests His Royalty, the day He created the world, is also naturally the day on which He sits in judgment over His subjects.
+The Hebrews have a tradition which says that on the day that Elohim (God) manifests His Royalty, the day He created the world, is also naturally the day on which He sits in judgment over His subjects.
 Coronation Day is therefore a joyous day and a world celebration.
-Sadly, only a tiny minority will be celebrating it in a world which has rejected God and has created gods of its own making.
+Sadly, only a tiny minority will be celebrating it in a world which has rejected Yahweh and has created gods of its own making.

 The history of the Feast of Trumpets as a "Day of Judgment" is a colourful one.
 It is said that Yahweh sits in judgment between the New Year and the Day of Atonement over mankind to determine what is to happen in the coming year.
 This symbolism is drawn upon to great effect by the authors of the liturgical poems written to heighten the prayers of the season.
 The sages say that destiny - whether financial, physical, or other - is pre-ordained on one day each year for the entire duration of the year (Talmud Rosh Hashanah).